xelinx/day-planner/README.md

 # day-planner

 Creating a user friendly calendar that saves events for each hour of the day using HTML, CSS, and jQuery or JavaScript.
+Local storage is used to store user data input and display on the page during the scheduled hour.
+Each hour is also coded to reflect if the scheduled time is in the past, present, or future.

+This assignment was a lot easier to work with.
+I had trouble in the beginning figuring out how I should format the timeblocks, but looking over the HTML, realized I could place it there.
+My user data was at first populating in all the boxes, but once I figured out the fix, all was good.
+Overall, I definitely had a much easier time completing this assignment versus the previous one.

 ## Screenshots of the Deployed Website
 ![Planner](https://user-images.githubusercontent.com/66236313/87411951-45bfc100-c57d-11ea-87e6-a318380d1fe2.png)